Gilmerton Bridge Replacement Project, United States of America

 Design

-The existing bridge has a vertical clearance of 7ft above mean high water at low steel and 9ft above mean low water at low steel.
+The new bridge is 1,908ft in length and 85ft in width and has a 250ft steel truss vertical lift span.
+The existing bridge has a vertical clearance of 7ft above mean high water at low steel, and 9ft above mean low water at low steel.
 The horizontal clearance of the existing bridge is 125ft between the pile bents.
-The speed limits on the bridge average 45mph to 55mph.
+The speed limits on the bridge average between 45mph and 55mph.

-The new lift span bridge will be elevated to allow larger maritime vessels through the waterway, which are not passable in the closed position, and descend to close for motorists traffic.
-The new bridge will have a vertical clearance of 36.75ft above mean high water and 39.72ft above mean low water.
-In fully open position, it will have a vertical clearance of 136.9ft above mean high water and 139.72ft above mean low water.
+The new lift span bridge is elevated to allow larger maritime vessels through the waterway, which are not passable in the closed position, and descend to close for road traffic.
+The new bridge has a vertical clearance of 35ft in the closed position and up to 135ft when the lift span is opened.

 Construction